markdingo/autoreverse/FAQ.md

 `ipv4 address by their ISP which is already in use by an existing name server.

-What `--passthru` does, is make it possible to move the existing name server onto a different listen address - whether that's on the same system or some other internal system
-- and have `autoreverse` listen on port 53 of the external IP address previously in use.
+What `--passthru` does, is make it possible to move the existing name server onto a different listen address, whether that's on the same system or some other internal system, then have `autoreverse` listen on port 53 of the external IP address previously in use.
 You set `--passthru` to the listen address of the moved name server.

 With `--passthru` set, `autoreverse` proxies all out-of-bailiwick (Class INET only)